MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 > [!NOTE]
 > - This feature is not supported for Korean and Thai languages.
-> - If you're using custom prompt to generate the suggested content, you can include a meeting time in the suggested content.
+> - If you're using custom prompt to generate the suggested content, you can specify a meeting time to be included in the suggested content.

 ### Add a meeting time suggestion